Bheema94/customer-rewards-app/README.md

 # customer-rewards-app
 Created with CodeSandbox

+Prerequisites

+Ensure the following tools are installed on your local machine before running the project:

+Node.js (v20.12.0 ) – Download

+npm (v10.5.0 ) or Yarn – comes with Node.js (npm -v to check version)

 How to run the code ?
 From the root folder of the project, run the following commands: npm install